Update late 2018:

 With all the claims about the 2014 American update inaugurating the “post-human” blockbuster, I was reminded on a re-watch of the original how salient Ishiro Honda’s crisis-ridden cinematic creature is.
 Charged with atomic energy, Honda conjures not only a hundred-foot paleolithic behemoth but a reckoning with a past come to haunt us, a vision of pre-modernity wreaking havoc with our pretensions toward teleological progress into the future.
 In its vastly more noirish, pugnacious way, Gojira plays like the B-side to the prior year’s Tokyo Story, Yasujiro Ozu’s take on the crisis of modernity and the dialectics of the private-public divide.
 Although punchier and not as meditative, Gojira, perhaps no less than Ozu’s film itself, is fully aware of its own paradoxes, and, especially in its final anti-cathartic gesture – science immolating itself to correct its own mistakes – fully aware of the paradoxes which construct modernity itself.

 Watching the original 1954 Japanese version of Gojira (or Godzilla, its American title) brings haunting, caustic visual poetry to the collective suffering of a post-war nation still reeling from World War II and the H-Bomb Drop.
+The film is an exposed wound, a lesion on a collective consciousness.
 It has the big man, of course, in the titular character, but it has much more: humans fending for their lives, running around in total chaos not only from an attack but the impression of an attack leftover from a previous life.
 Godzilla bestows its titular figure with a looming presence – he towers over the film even when he’s not on screen that often, going beyond the physical object and into the doom lying down on the hearts and souls of Japan.
 He is an idea more than a physical presence.
 The film is draped in a malaise of human inactivity on the eve of assured destruction, and a realization, after all, that there is little to be done against a force so impenetrably inhuman.
 And yet so penetratingly human he is.

-The film makes no bones about its subtext: war and the aftereffects of war on Japan.
+The film makes no bones about its subtext: war and the aftereffects of war in Japan.
 It is very much about the Japanese experience, emphasizing not only nuclear fallout but a communitarian response to tragedy.
 There’s a sense of its effect on Japan, first and foremost, not only on the individual people witnessing Godzilla in the buff.
 The film is all business – it has no time for dillying or dallying and places its eternal theme out in the cold light of a barren day with nothing to hide it.
-But if it tackles humanist themes, it does so with pure, visceral filmic energy and vitality.
+But if it tackles humanist themes, it does so with pure, visceral filmic energy and vitality, the kind of frighteningly unpretentious stylistic clarity that could only be born in B-cinema.

-Themes it does tackle though.
+Emphasizing the craft isn’t meant to delimit or diminish the film’s thematic resonance.
 The “nature strikes back” view commonly held about the film bears undeniable weight, but there’s something to be said for the monster himself as a blend of nature and artifice.
-He’s a lizard, sure, but he also bears the unmistakable contortions of a burn victim suffering from human nuclear fallout.
-In turn, the film critiques man and his one-sided understanding of technology for war to the core – Godzilla himself comes less as a natural being than a product of man’s technological destruction.
+He’s a lizard, sure, but he also bears the unmistakable contortions of a burn victim, a being that resonates with human dejection and not simply nature’s cry.
+Godzilla himself feels less like a natural being than a product of man’s technological destruction, an unholy but all-too-apposite amalgam of creation and destruction both biological and constructed.

-But, subtext aside, it’s the pure filmmaking of Godzilla that allows its bigger themes to mean anything in the first place.
-First and foremost, the scenes of Godzilla attacking Tokyo are sublimely somber and chaotic, effecting horror-fused, chiaroscuro cinematography to render an expressionist dream of destruction.
+But, subtext aside, it’s the filmmaking of Godzilla that allows its “themes” to mean anything in the first place.
+First and foremost, the scenes of Godzilla attacking Tokyo are sublimely somber and chaotic, effecting horror-fused, chiaroscuro cinematography to render an expressionist dream of abject destruction.
 The lighting of the film is unmistakably noirish in its stark, monochromatic illumination and cavernous, decaying darkness, bringing light to the feverish hyper-realism of living a collective nightmare.
-Director Ishiro Honda, long underrated in the Western world, knows well the cinematic language of horror and lets it loose on us.
+Director Ishiro Honda, long underrated in the Western world, knows well the cinematic language of horror and lets it loose on us with a garish, brutal immediacy.